data-catering/data-caterer/docs/docs/api.md

     **Parquet/ORC Format** (`Content-Type: application/octet-stream`):

     Returns binary data that can be written to a file and read by Spark/other tools.

+    !!! note "Transformation Support"

+        All sample endpoints support [transformations](generator/transformation.md).
+If a step has a transformation configured, it will be automatically applied before returning the sample data.

     **Error Response:** `400 Bad Request`